Section 15 of 15

 Water reactive material—Any material (including sludge and pastes) which when mixed with water, is likely to ignite or give off flammable or toxic gases in dangerous quantities.
 Water reactive material is required to be labeled DANGEROUS WHEN WET.

-California regulations relating to commercial vehicles are contained in Title 13 of the California Code of Regulations (CCR).
+California regulations relating to commercial vehicles are contained in CCR, Title 13 and may be purchased from Barclays at barclaysccr.com or by calling 1-800-888-3600.

-When using this handbook, please remember that it is only a summary of the laws and regulations.
+When using this handbook, remember that it is only a summary of the laws and regulations.

-DMV, law enforcement, and courts follow the full and exact language of the contained in the California Vehicle Code.
-You may view the most current California Vehicle Code on the website at leginfo.legislature.ca.gov or purchase a copy at any DMV office.
+DMV, law enforcement, and courts follow the full and exact language contained in the CVC.

 Questions or comments regarding this handbook may be addressed to: